Overview

 Self-actualisation (distorted)

 Hacktivists may feel they are achieving their full potential by fighting for political or social causes online, even when methods are illegal.
+They believe they are fighting for the greater good and are "sacrificing" themselves for their ideals.

 Personal reflection – my own motivations